puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ### Cordon a node

 Cordon a node makes the node unscheduable for kubernetes.
-You can do this inside your Rancher WebGUI or with kubectl.
+You can do this inside your Rancher WebGUI or with `kubectl`.

 ![Cordon Node](../resources/images/cordonnode.png)

-Select the node(s) and then click on de "Cordon" button.
+Select the node(s) and then click on de `Cordon` button.

 With kubectl use the following command to cordon the node